-- 12 In the SAML Role assignment mechanism property, set whether the role assignment will be done from an attribute or an external script. - If an attribute will be used: - In the SAML attribute identifier for user role property, set the attribute name if necessary.
-The default value is the normal OID used for OrganizationalUnits and so may not need to be changed. - If an external script will be used, set the path to that script in the Path to SAML Role Assignment Script property.
-Make sure that the script is executable (an executable binary is fine it does not need to be a shell script). - 13 Save the changes.
+12 In the SAML Role assignment mechanism property, set whether the role assignment will be done from an attribute or an external script.

+- If an attribute will be used: - In the SAML attribute identifier for user role property, set the attribute name if necessary.
+The default value is the normal OID used for OrganizationalUnits and so may not need to be changed. - In the SAML Attribute Values for Roles property, set which attribute values will be used to indicate the user role. - If an external script will be used, set the path to that script in the Path to SAML Role Assignment Script property.
+Make sure that the script is executable (an executable binary is fine - it doesn't need to be a shell script). - 13 Save the changes.
 Cloudera Manager will run a set of validations that ensure it can find the metadata XML and the keystore, and that the passwords are correct.
 If you see a validation error, correct the problem before proceeding. - 14 Restart the Cloudera Manager Server.